 This recipe is inspired by Elisabeth Prueitt who wrote “Tartine All Day – Modern Recipes for the Home Cook” (see here), a fabulous cookbook released in 2017.
 Elisabeth is the partner of Chad Robertson of Tartine Bakery fame.
 Unbeknown to me when I bought the book, all the recipes are gluten free as Elizabeth is gluten sensitive, and these recipes are ones she uses within the bakery as well as at home.
 Her pastry crust called “Cream Cheese Dough” is the one that I have used as inspiration for this recipe.

 (1) In Australia oats are not approved as being gluten free.
 However, I order my oats online from GF Oats in Queensland (see here) who get their oats direct from a dedicated uncontaminated facility in the US.
 I have used these oats for a few years now and love them.
 So if you know your family or friends (with sensitive tummies) can tolerate uncontaminated oats, then you may wish to consider ordering these as an option.

-(2) As with all gluten or wheat free recipes, the flour component is made up of different flours to obtain the right balance of flavour and flexibility in the dough … I get my brown rice flour, potato starch, and tapioca start from 2Brothers online store in Perth (see here), but you can also buy these from Health Food Shops, independent grocers, as well as some Asian supermarkets.
+(2) As with all gluten or wheat free recipes, the flour component is made up of different flours to obtain the right balance of flavour and flexibility in the dough … I get my brown rice flour, potato starch, and tapioca starch from 2Brothers online store in Perth (see here), but you can also buy these from supermarkets, Health Food Shops, independent grocers, as well as some Asian supermarkets.